 Danielle also represented the British Colleges Netball Squad 3 years in succession, winning Coaches Player of the season in 2011 and Captaining the side in 2012.
 Danielle was also part of Team Northumbria Super League and NTL squads.
 She is one of the most successful female athletes we have ever had at the college and after receiving numerous offers from Higher Education establishments has deciding to study Sports Science at Northumbria University.

 Elite Rugby at HSFC has now established itself as one of the best programmes in the area and has a very close working relationship with Newcastle Falcons.
-Coached by former Northampton Saints Centre Chris Hyndman you will receive up to 10 hours of high level coaching per week along with a structured games programme for the season.
-The academy play against premiership academy colleges each season and have been North East Colleges regional 10’s champions for 5 years in succession competing in the national finals at Loughborough and Bath Universities.
+Coached by former Blue Bells player Johan Olckers and current Billingham player and County coach, Daniel Finney.
+As part of the academy will receive up to 10 hours of high level coaching per week along with a structured games programme for the season.
+The academy play in the AOC Premiership as well as the AOC North East & Yorkshire Division 1 leagues and have represented the region for over 5 years at the AOC National 7’s competition.

 Josh came to Hartlepool Sixth Form College in 2014 from Billingham Rugby Club and St Michael’s school - he was fairly new to playing rugby and only started at the age of 14.
 Josh played some under 16s rugby at County level but has progressed dramatically in his time at Hartlepool Sixth Form.
 In his first year he caught the eye of Newcastle Falcons; his second year saw him play 2nd team rugby at Newcastle as well as being picked for the England under 18s squad who are in the middle of their fixture list.

 Josh has worked hard while at HSFC and has proven that hard work and dedication to a goal always sets you on the right path.
 Josh’s focus has seen him offered a contract with Newcastle for the 2016-17 season full time.